})

 Introduction

-In the UK construction industry, theft is a significant concern, with over 11,000 incidents reported annually.
 This stark reality underscores the critical need for robust security measures that protect valuable assets and ensure operational continuity.
 For businesses, the implications are clear: inadequate security can lead to substantial financial losses, operational disruptions, and reputational damage.

 Ignoring these risks is not an option.
 The financial burden of theft can exceed £1 million a week for UK businesses, making it imperative to prioritise security as a fundamental aspect of business resilience.
 The lesson is clear: investing in effective security systems is not merely an expense; it is essential for safeguarding operations and maintaining trust with stakeholders.